On the Bloch-Kato conjecture for GSp(4): Acknowledgements

 We discovered a new spectral sequence which is crucial for the proof of the explicit reciprocity law while attending Gregorz Banaszak's birthday conference in Pozna\'n in September 2018.
 We are very grateful to the organizers for the invitation to such an inspiring event.

-Part of the work on this paper was carried out while we were visiting the Bernoulli Centre, Princeton University, the Morningside Centre and the Isaac Newton Institute.
-We would like to thank these institutions for their hospitality.
+Part of the work on this paper was carried out during visits to the Centre Bernoulli at EPFL, Princeton University, the Morningside Centre for Mathematics, the Isaac Newton Institute, and the Simons Laufer Mathematical Sciences Institute (formerly MSRI).
+We would like to thank all of these institutions for their hospitality.